The Nobility in late 15th Century England

 A tricky couple.
 Margaret was one of the richest women in England, perhaps the richest after the Queen, and was of royal descent from Edward III via John of Gaunt’s third wife Katherine Swynford.
 Technically barred from the throne by act of Parliament, this did not prevent her from supporting her only son Henry Tudor, in his bid for the throne.

-Her fourth husband, Thomas Stanley, was a clever political operator and always managed to end up on the winning side during the wars of the Roses.
-He could raise a large army of his own and with his brother William they were a formidable force.
+Her fourth husband, Thomas Stanley, was a clever political operator and always managed to end up on the winning side during the Wars of the Roses.
+He could raise a large private army and, with his brother William, they were a formidable force.

 Richard did not trust them, but he needed to keep them on his side because of their land, money and power.

 Thomas was arrested as part of the Woodville plot in June 1483 but was released and played a leading role in Richard’s Coronation, as did his wife, and was rewarded with the position of Steward of the Royal Household.
 He supported Richard again in the Buckingham rebellion, in which his wife had a hand.